francescoganassin/Pendulum/README.md

 Pendulum is a small, handy soundscaper.
-Built with Leonardo Micro Pro retrieving data by MPU6050 gyro, sounds on MOZZI BYTE, with Mozzi library, powered with a Li-Po battery. based on Tim Barrass 2012, CC by-nc-sa codes
+Built with a Pro Micro retrieving data by MPU6050 gyro, sounds on MOZZI BYTE, with Mozzi library, powered with a Li-Po battery. based on Tim Barrass 2012, CC by-nc-sa codes